 Oh, and don’t forget your flip-flops!
 I’m a fan of neutral Havaianas* that go with every outfit colour palette and are sturdy enough to last the test of time.

 Following on from the first point, a kaftan and bikini or swimsuit combo is another failsafe beach look.
 This is especially the case if you’re planning on heading straight there and can’t be bothered to put on a full outfit.

-(The latter is how we feel every day at the moment — we adore pieces that we can just throw on and go!
+(The latter is how I feel every day at the moment — I adore pieces that I can just throw on and go!
 Hey, we’re all busy people since lockdown lifted — right?)

 For example, this In The Style Yellow Abstract Wrap Swimsuit* is playful yet elegant when teamed with this Dobby Tie Waist White Kaftan*.
 Add these complementary, on-trend ASOS sliders* to turn heads on the sand.

 Speaking of beach outfits that you can put on in a hurry, the bikini and high-waisted denim shorts pairing is ideal.

 This works wonderfully for particularly hot days where a top isn’t necessary but you want something on your bottom half to prevent any chafing.
 (Oh, the chafing…)

 I’m obsessed with denim shorts that are ripped and mid-blue in colour, like these from New Look*.
 They look as cool as they feel if you pair them with a colourful bikini, such as this Matalan tropical floral top* and high-waisted bottoms*.
 Yay for practical yet stylish beach looks!